DigitalCompactCassette/DigitalCompactCassette.github.io/Documentation/Service Manuals/README.md

 (First generation)

 ## [Optimus DCT-2000 (part 1)](./optimus_dct-2000_1.pdf) [(part 2)](./optimus_dct-2000_2.pdf)
 This is the DCC recorder that RadioShack sold in the United States and elsewhere.
 These documents are not complete service manuals but do give some information.
-Most of the DCT-2000 was developed by Optimus/RadioShack (probably RCA/Thompson) but they used a mechanism and two plugin boards from Philips.
+Most of the DCT-2000 was developed by Tandy but they used a mechanism and two plugin boards from Philips.
+The plugin boards are different from the plugin boards that Philips, Marantz and Matsushita used in their recorders.

 (First generation)